tensorpack/tensorpack/docs/tutorial/extend/model.md

 + `argscope` will then work for all its arguments except the input tensor(s).
 + It will work with `LinearWrap`: you can use it if the output of one layer matches the input of the next layer.

-There are also a number of (non-layer) symbolic functions in the `tfutils.symbolic_functions` module.
+There are also some (non-layer) symbolic functions in the `tfutils.symbolic_functions` module.
-There isn't a rule about what kind of symbolic functions should be made a layer -- they're quite similar anyway.
-But in general I define the following symbolic functions as layers:
+There is not a rule about what kind of symbolic functions should be made a layer -- they are quite similar anyway.
+However, in general, I define the following symbolic functions as layers:
 + Functions which contain variables.
 A variable scope is almost always helpful for such functions.
 + Functions which are commonly referred to as "layers", such as pooling.
-This make a model definition more straightforward.
+This makes a model definition more straightforward.